54 Sights in Montreal, Canada (with Map and Images)

 Show sight on map

-Goliath is a steel roller coaster at La Ronde located in Montreal, Quebec, Canada.
+Goliath is a steel roller coaster at La Ronde amusement park in Montreal, Quebec, Canada.
 Designed by Bolliger & Mabillard, it reaches a maximum height of 174.8 feet (53.3 m), a speed of 68.4 miles per hour (110.1 km/h) and a track length of 4,038.8 feet (1,231.0 m).
 Construction commenced in September 2005, and the roller coaster opened to the public on May 13, 2006.
-Goliath was the tallest and fastest roller coaster in Canada until it was surpassed by Behemoth, at Canada's Wonderland's in 2008.
-Six Flags announced that Goliath would be hooked up with Virtual Reality for a New Revolution experience for the 2016 season, which was previously made as a world premiere in 2013 by a Montreal VR company.
+Goliath was the tallest and fastest roller coaster in Canada until it was surpassed by Behemoth, at Canada's Wonderland in 2008.
+Six Flags announced in 2016 that Goliath would be hooked up with Virtual Reality for a New Revolution experience for the 2016 season.

 Wikipedia: Goliath (La Ronde) (EN)